 Alongside donor funds from bilateral and multilateral donors, the EBRD’s shareholders also provide grant funding from the EBRD net income in areas of strategic importance.

 Climate Investment Funds

-The Climate Investment Funds are financing instruments channeled through multilateral development banks and designed to pilot low-carbon emissions and climate-resilient development.
+The Climate Investment Funds are financing instruments channelled through multilateral development banks and designed to pilot low-carbon emissions and climate-resilient development.
 They include the Clean Technology Fund for climate mitigation in middle-income countries and the Strategic Climate Fund for building climate resilience, investments in forestry and renewable energy investments in low-income countries.
-The EBRD has been involved in the development and implementation of the Climate Investment Funds since 2007 to mobilise large-scale donor resources and allow us to combine technical assistance, grants and concessional loans.
-Projects cover sustainable energy solutions such as district heating, energy efficiency, renewables, waste processing, resilience measures for large-scale hydropower plants, and funding for climate resilience through financial institutions.
+The EBRD has been a partner to the Climate Investment Funds since 2007 implementing sustainable energy solutions, such as district heating, energy efficiency, renewables, waste processing, as well as climate resilience measures.

 The European Union (EU), an EBRD shareholder, is the largest donor to the EBRD, and has been contributing more than one-third of its total grants since the Bank’s inception.
 EU grants are utilised across most of the EBRD countries of operations, and their use has been growing.
-The majority of EU funds managed by the EBRD are accessed through regional blending facilities, such as the Neighborhood Investment Facility, the Investment Facility for Central Asia, the Asia Investment Facility, and the Western Balkans Investment Framework.
+The majority of EU funds managed by the EBRD are accessed through regional blending facilities, such as the Neighborhood Investment Facility, the Investment Facility for Central Asia, the Asia Investment Facility, and the Instrument for Pre-Accession Assistance (IPA).

 Green Climate Fund